 Here are 3 things to look for in a Felony DUI Los Angeles Case:

-- If the injury is not severe, but there is still “hurt or harm” to the body, the charge of California Vehicle code 23153 (DUI with injury) can be filed.
+- If the injury is not severe, but there is still “hurt or harm” to the body, the charge of California Vehicle Code 23153 (DUI with injury) can be filed.
 The case law that allows it can be found in People v.
 Dakin (1988) 200 Cal.
 App.
 3d 1028.
 Dankin cases siled People v.
 Lares (1968) 261 Cal.
 App.
 2d 657 which is the only case that explains the term “bodily injury” for felony drunk driving cases in California.
 In Lares, the court simply said that “bodily injury means just what it says – harm or hurt to the body.
 The court indicated that it must be more than just being “shaking up” or “fright” or “minor headache”.
 In Lares, the court permitted a felony DUI charge where the victim had a “back strain”.
 Defense attorney in Dakin argued that an injury in CVC 23153 must mean “substantial injury”.
 The court disagreed stating that if in fact, the legislature wanted to limit prosecution for substantial injury only it would say that.
 In Dankin’s case, the injury that satisfied finding a defendant guilty of DUI with injury, in violation of CVC 23153 was “two cuts to forehead, a severe headache, and stiff neck“.